woocommerce/woocommerce-blocks/docs/blocks/feature-flags-and-experimental-interfaces.md

 *   **Feature plugin flag** `**WOOCOMMERCE_BLOCKS_PHASE=**2`**:** anything that is behind this flag is code that is shipped to our [feature plugin](https://wordpress.org/plugins/woo-gutenberg-products-block/), the files of blocks behind this flag are also present in WooCommerce Core, just not active.
 *   **Experimental flag** `**WOOCOMMERCE_BLOCKS_PHASE**=3`: This flag contains things that we're not shipping yet, so unfinished work mostly.
 These features are only available in developer builds of the plugin.

-We also utilize the following for indicating interfaces that are experimental and thus should not be used in production builds:
+We also use an `__experimental` prefix for any experimental interfaces.
+This is a signal to those reading our code that it should not be implemented in for production use.
+Currently this prefix is used in the following ways:

-- `__experimental` prefix is used in any PHP actions or filter slugs and also for any JS functions.
+* Prefixing references that are experimental.
+An example would be PHP action or filter slugs.
+* Prefixing functions or methods that are experimental.

 ## Blocks behind flags